-1 Contrary to the first paragraph of Article 6.1 (working hours), the full-time working hours of a medical intern are 2,392 a year and an average of 46 hours per week.

-- 2 For every public holiday referred to in the third paragraph of Article 6.1 not falling on a Saturday or Sunday the annual working hours referred to in the first paragraph shall be reduced by 9.2 hours. - 3 The hours during which an employee is on a standby shift and does not perform work do not count in determining the full working hours as referred to in the first paragraph. - 4 The employer may adopt working hours regulations subject to the maximum hours for medical staff who are not medical specialists stipulated in the Working Hours Act and the Working Hours Decree.
+- 1 Contrary to the first paragraph of Article 6.1 (working hours), the full-time working hours of a medical intern are 2,392 a year and an average of 46 hours per week. - 2 For every public hoparagraphay referred to in the third paragraph of Article 6.1 not falling on a Saturday or Sunday the annual working hours referred to in the first paragraph shall be reduced by 9.2 hours. - The hours during which an employee is on a standby shift and does not perform work do not count in determining the full working hours as referred to in the first paragraph. - The employer may adopt working hours regulations subject to the maximum hours for medical staff who are not medical specialists stipulated in the Working Hours Act and the Working Hours Decree.

-Article 13.4 Training and education
+Article 13.4 Training, education and training costs

-- 1 The employer shall reimburse 70% of the costs incurred by medical interns for the study activities referred to in the first paragraph of Article 3.1 (training and education). - 2 The employer shall reimburse 70% of the costs incurred by medical specialists in training (AIOs) for study activities which are prescribed as training requirements by the CCMS.
-The repayment obligation referred to in Article 3.1.3 does not apply to the reimbursement of the costs of the elements of training stipulated as mandatory by the CCMS.
+- The employer shall reimburse 70% of the costs incurred by medical interns for the study activities referred to in the first paragraph of Article 3.1 (training and education).
+From 1 January 2016, the employer shall reimburse 100% of the costs of these study activities for AIOs. - The employer shall reimburse 70% of the costs incurred by AIOs for study activities which are prescribed as training requirements by the CCMS.
+From 1 January 2016, the employer shall reimburse 100% of the costs incurred by AIOs for the study activities prescribed as training requirements by the CCMS.
+The maximum amount to be reimbursed is the costs of training activities set by the CCMS as of 1 April 2015.
+The maximum amount to be reimbursed will be reviewed in the LOAZ every year.
+This reference date will be reviewed in the LOAZ every year.
+The repayment obligation referred to in Article 3.1.3 does not apply for the reimbursement of the costs of the elements of training stipulated as mandatory by the CCMS.